CodePushGo/website/src/content/blog/en/how-to-track-ota-update-success-in-capacitor-apps.md

     -   Flexible hosting options

-    -   Compatibility with the latest Capacitor version
+    -   Compatibility with the latest React Native version

 > "CodePushGo is a must have tools for developers, who want to be more productive.
 Avoiding review for bugfix is golden." - Bessie Cooper [\[1\]](https://capgo.app/)